julik/projectionist/README.markdown

 It's also majorly useful for extracting textures from big camera moves - like flyovers, aerial shots or drive shots.

 The layering setting defines the stacking order of the projected patches.
-In general, you layer *back to front* (the default) if your camera is moving *forward*, and you layer *front to back* if your camera is moving *backwards* through the framerange.
-This helps because the projected patches with higher definition images will end up on top of the layer stack.
+Basically, you should aim to always have the highest-resolution patches on top of the rest.
+Since the textures are going to be layered along the framerange, there is a choice to be made in terms of layering.

+* **back to front** - if your camera flies _toward_ the subject or zooms _in_.
+The frames with higher numbers will end up on top.
+* **front to back** - if your camera flies _away_ from the subject or zooms _out_.
+Frames at the beginning of the sequence will end up on top.

+For example: a camera zooming into a window of a skyscraper should definitely layer **back to front.**

 For example, if you use a long pan and crete a ProjectionAlley of it onto a sphere, you can easily get this kind of texture: